xkema/untitled-ad-manager-demos/docs/issues.md

   - project status (status related to project management)
   - cretive design related issues
   - ad integration to AMP pages
-  - ... endless unrelated questions ... :)
+  - ... endless irrelevant questions ... :)
 - all parties relate to each other, but some parties communicate
 - advertisers' problem is developer's problem
 - dt boosts: